choueric/cmdmux/README.md

 # Overview

-In general, there are two styles a terminal programme to interact with users.
+In general, there are two styles a terminal program to interact with users.

 1. Use -o, -p to specify parameters.
 Most programmes are in this way.
 2. Use sub-commands, like git which uses only one level sub-command.